-At some point, you have to say goodbye to every device on your network.
+At some point, your servers will reach the end of their life.
 Decommissioning your old IT equipment is a complicated, involved process.
 Which is why we’ve created the data center decommissioning checklist (full PDF version link) to help you along the way.

 Your data center isn’t just a collection of metal and plastic components.
 All of your company’s data sensitive data is encased within these devices.
 And while , the data that continues to reside within these devices can have a long sustained life of their own.
 One that can put the future of your company at risk.

 To help break this complex engagement down into manageable pieces, we’ve compiled a data center decommissioning checklist for you.
 Download our PDF version of this guide and checklist to refer back to during the planning and implementation phases, to stay on track and finish your decommission successfully!

 Decommissioning and Keeping Good Records

 Before you can even think about a decommission, you’ll need to make sure your current documentation practices are up to speed.

 Documentation allows for consistence performance across your organizational teams so that everyone follows the same processes.
 It should be a disciplined habit that is practiced by your IT Team, and will help pave the way for a decommission.